MVPeter/05-Day-Planner/README.md

 https://mvpeter.github.io/05-Day-Planner/.

-This webpage is a simple business hour day planner (9am to 5pm).
+This webpage is a simple day planners based on business hours (9am to 5pm).

     The deployed link:  https://mvpeter.github.io/05-Day-Planner/.